 Human interaction

-The following set of levels relate to different levels of human interaction with a system that have a cognitive element.
+The following levels relate to different levels of human interaction with a system that have a cognitive element.
 They specifically relate to the interaction between a human and a single system.
 Where multiple systems are involved a corresponding set of levels applies.